ATBLV/Library/README.md

 To develop an understanding of Javascript Objects and constructors.

-Store data in an array
-NEW BOOK button which brings up a form with input details Additional button to Delete/Remove entry
+Basic functionality is there but does require some tarting up...

 Learnings:

-Objects were not the difficult part.
+- Objects were not the difficult part.
 Generating the table was...
-Turned in to a table generation and css application class
+- Turned in to a table generation and css application class
+-